mohamxd/Shale-Segmentation-Project/README.md

 # Shale Segmentation Code

 This repo provides a reproducible deep-learning workflow for semantic segmentation of thin-section mineral imagery.
+For detailed steps of how to prepare dataset and run the code refer to guide.pdf in this repository

 ## Installation
 ```bash